 Phase 2.
 Define Users’ Needs and Challenges

-After considerate and empathetic user research, define their key requirements and their existing challenges.
-One of the well-attempted ways is to imagine the software development process backwards, as it will give a glimpse of how your end product will function so that you can investigate the development-related requirements more confidently.
+After considerate and empathetic user research, define their essential requirements and existing challenges.
+One of the well-attempted ways is to imagine the software development process backward, as it will give a glimpse of how your end product will function so that you can investigate the development-related requirements more confidently.

 Phase 3.
 Ideate—Create Ideas to Combat Challenges

 This phase of design thinking in software development calls for a healthy, robust brainstorming session.
-Create a storyboard to include every aspect of users’ journey.
-Come up with as many options possible, build many roadways to reach the defined goals, consider all possible challenges users might face for building an initial design of the software.
+Create a storyboard to include every aspect of the users’ journey.
+Come up with as many options as possible, build many roadways to reach the defined goals, and consider all potential challenges users might face in making an initial design of the software.

 Phase 4.
 Create a Prototype of Solutions